ZenBit-Tech/coffee_lovers_backend/src/docs/chat.md

 To store chat data we have 2 entities: **Conversation** and **Message**.
 ![chat database schema](https://i.imgur.com/eAJKR32.png)

-Conversation could be only between freelancer and job owner and for each job should be created separate conversation.
+Conversation could only be started between freelancer and job owner and for each job should be created separate conversation.
 [WebSocketGateway by Nest.js](https://docs.nestjs.com/websockets/gateways) was used to implement real time messaging.

 You can see it in